-For All Mankind season 4 is once again fast-forwarding to the future, with new cast members on board.
-The Apple TV Plus space drama concluded its third season with another action-packed, jaw-dropping finale that leaped to the year 2003.
+For All Mankind season 4 is fast-forwarding once again to the future.
+The Apple TV Plus space drama has begun production on its next installment after concluding the third season with another action-packed, jaw-dropping finale that leaped to the year 2003.

 For All Mankind season 4 will continue the epic story that began with a provocative premise: What if the Russians landed on the Moon first, before Americans?
 The space race never ended, and the two Cold War foes only ramped up the competition to colonize the Moon and beyond.